 Standard equipment includes: Fully Assembled, Factory Built Airframe, featuring your choice of color(s), Various Engine Configurations (see below), Reduction Drive, 2 Blade Tennessee Propeller, Nose Fairing & Windscreen, Complete Panel with basic flight and engine instrument (airspeed, altimeter, slip indicator, tachometer, EGT, CHT, ), Electric Flaps, Shock Absorbing Main Gear, Steerable Nose Wheel with Suspension, Four-point Restraint System, 5 Gallon Aluminum Fuel Tank, Dacron Covering, Azusa Brakes, and a Fully Anodized Airframe Kawasaki 340 Powered Aerolite - Only $15,900!

 We see them fly over, or read about them, or see them on television.
 Most of us have traveled on an airplane, or we know someone who has.
 Do you ever wonder how airplanes fly?
+What causes the lift that gets the airplane off the runway?
 How To Win In A Dogfight: Stories From A Pilot Who Flew F-16s And MiGs.
 AeroMobil: Flying car.
 As part of AeroMobil’s team, Martin is responsible for company’s strategy, business development, financing and regulatory affairs.